Applicants to the graduate program should use the online application, which is available on the Graduate School site: Online application form

 - GRE scores (the institution code for the Boston University Graduate School is 3087)

 - Personal statement/statement of purpose

-- Writing sample (not more than 40 pages); the sample may be uploaded to the Graduate School website.
+- Writing sample (not more than 40 pages); the sample should be uploaded to the Graduate School website.

-- Statement on foreign language competence (a list of courses or other training you have completed in languages and an assessment of your reading ability in each language–terms such as “beginning”,”intermediate,” “advanced,” “fluent” are acceptable; this statement may be uploaded to the Graduate School website or e-mailed directly to the department:firstname.lastname@example.org)
+- Statement on foreign language competence (a list of courses or other training you have completed in languages and an assessment of your reading ability in each language–terms such as “beginning”,”intermediate,” “advanced,” “fluent” are acceptable; this statement should be added to the Graduate School’s online application under Additional Documents.

-- Do not send admissions material to the History Department.
-Send your completed forms together with all supplementary application materials to:
+- Do not send any admissions materials to the History Department.
+Send supplementary application materials to:

 Graduate School of Arts & Sciences

 - A $80 application fee must be paid in order for your application to be considered complete.
 This non-refundable fee cannot be waived or deferred.
 Applications will not be considered without the application fee.